nttcom/terraform-provider-ecl/website/docs/r/security_network_based_waf_single.markdown

 * `tenant_id` - (Required) Tenant ID of the owner (UUID).

-* `locale` - (Required) Messages are displayed in Japanese or English depending on this value.
+* `locale` - (Optional) Messages are displayed in Japanese or English depending on this value.
   ja: Japanese, en: English.
 Default value is "en".

 * `license_kind` - (Required) Set "02" or "04" or "08" as WAF plan.